12 Bachelorette Contestants Who Should Never Have Been Cast

 1. Chris Soules (Andi’s Season)

 Chris Soules, loveable farm boy, Chris Soules, had a rap sheet when he was cast as a contestant on Andi’s season, and the fact that he had been arrested multiple times and plead guilty to 13 charges didn’t stop him from being cast as the next bachelor, either.
-Granted, the majority of charges were for alcohol-related offences — slightly preferable to say, murder charges — but shouldn’t the fact that this guy might have a little problem with alcohol have given producers pause for thought?
+Granted, the majority of charges were for alcohol-related offenses — slightly preferable to say, murder charges — but shouldn’t the fact that this guy might have a little problem with alcohol have given producers pause for thought?
 Surely there must have been a couple of more eligible bachelors in America than a guy with a criminal record from the middle-of-nowhere Iowa, no less.